vanderbilt-data-science/email-tone-transfer-2023/README.md

-# PDF_Quizzer
+# Email Tone Transfer

-PDF_Quizzer is an open-source AI solution that creates high-quality quizzes based on a given PDF, tailored to a designated skill level and background.
-The generated quizzes can be produced as text output or in a format suitable for Brightspace quiz import.
+The Email Tone Transfer is an AI solution that converts text/prompt into an email or translates a given email into understandable language.

 ## Features

-- Generative AI and LangChain integration to process PDFs and create quizzes and answer keys
+- One bot that can accomplish both tasks OR Two specialized bots, one for converting text into email and one to translate an email
-- No programming background required for usage
+- No programming background required for using the bot(s)
-- Runs on Google Colab, with no additional installations needed

 ## Getting Started

-To use PDF_Quizzer, simply open it in Google Colab.
-It will take a few minutes to spin up and automatically install the required packages.
+We will be using www.poe.com custom bot creation, so try going to the website and looking around to learn more about how it works.

 ## Contributing